Recording influenza vaccinations on the National Immunisation Register

-The Ministry is working towards expanding access to ImmuniseNow in the future in the future for other influenza vaccination settings such as DHB staff health clinics.
-It is expected that this will be in place for 2019.
+The Ministry is working towards expanding access to ImmuniseNow in the future for other influenza vaccination settings such as DHB staff health clinics.

-Occupational health providers are also expected to notify an individual’s general practice when they have administered an influenza vaccine so their records can be updated.
+Occupational health providers are expected to notify a person’s general practice when they have administered an influenza vaccine so their records can be updated.

 For questions about recording influenza vaccination on:

-- The NIR, please contact your DHB NIR administrator or contact the Ministry of Health Support team 0800 505 125 and select option 3
+- The NIR, please contact your DHB NIR administrator or contact the Ministry of Health Support team 0800 855 066, select option 5 and then option 3

 - ImmuniseNow, contact the Ministry of Health Support Team (details above)

 - Your general practice or pharmacy PMS, please contact your vendor directly